Industry-Rice Earth Science Symposium

 REGISTRATION is now OPEN.
 Click HERE to register.

-Join Rice University’s Earth, Environmental, and Planetary Sciences Department in partnership with The Rice Sustainability Institute & The Baker Institute's Center for Energy Studies, April 9-10, 2026, James A. Baker Hall, Rice University.
+Join Rice University’s Earth, Environmental, and Planetary Sciences Department in partnership with The Rice Sustainability Institute & The Baker Institute's Center for Energy Studies, THURSDAY AND FRIDAY April 9-10, 2026, James A. Baker Hall, Rice University.

 Program themes: